Lucky Love: Critical reception

 AllMusic editor Bryan Buss praised 'Lucky Love' as a "pretty" song.
-Larry Flick from Billboard constated that "this is the single that the act's diehard fans have been screaming for", adding that it is "far more substantial and satisfying" than 'Beautiful Life', and "rides a brainseeping chorus that you will be singing to yourself whether you want to or not."
+Larry Flick from Billboard magazine constated that "this is the single that the act's diehard fans have been screaming for", adding that it is "far more substantial and satisfying" than 'Beautiful Life', and "rides a brainseeping chorus that you will be singing to yourself whether you want to or not."
 Steve Baltin from Cash Box wrote that songs like 'Lucky Love' "work because the band downplays the dance sound, displaying some nice understated pop hooks."
 James Masterton for Dotmusic opined that it "doesn't mark much of a progression from their earlier work, which is either a sign of stagnancy or a pretty shrewd move, depending on your point of view."
 Dave Sholin from the Gavin Report commented, "Proving their particular style of music comes in all shapes and colors, Jenny, Linn, Buddha, and Joker roll into '96 with a song that people like B96-Chicago MD Erik Bradley were testifying about long before the end of last year.
 'Lucky Love' was released as their first single in the U.K., where it became an instant smash—a fact that should come as no big surprise to anyone who's heard the song.
 More than a few programmers predict Number One, and you'll get no argument here."

 Ross Jones from The Guardian complimented it as "quite a pretty tune".
 Robbie Daw from Idolator described it as "bouncy".
 Jean Rosenbluth from Los Angeles Times deemed it "eminently hummable".
 Brian A. Gnatt from The Michigan Daily named it "the best track" from the album, "with its incredibly warm feel and catchy chorus."
 He added that it "tackles new ground for the band and captures it easily."
 Pan-European magazine Music & Media noted that "all the hits from the Happy Nation CD are a hard act to follow, but the Swedish quartet succeeds here hands down.
 Are they maybe on a special frequency allowing them to download top melodies?"
 Chuck Campbell from Scripps Howard News Service called it "merely competent."
 Gavin Reeve from Smash Hits wrote, "It's yet another dose of hypnotism from those pesky Paul McKennas of pop.
 You'll be singing along after half a second, you'll rush out and buy it and proceed to play it 800 squillion times."

 Music video

-Two music videos were produced for the song.
+Two different music videos were produced for the song.
 One for the European market and another for the US market.
-The first version was later published on Ace of Base's official YouTube in January 2015 and had generated more than ten million views as of February 2025.
+In Europe, it was A-listed on German music television channel VIVA in November 1995.
+The following month, "Lucky Love" received heavy rotation on MTV Europe.
+The European version was later published on Ace of Base's official YouTube channel in 2015 and had generated more than ten million views as of 2025.